HugoSchweke/QSproteome_protocol/README.md

 # Aims
 [Go to the top](#Table-of-contents)

-QSPROTEOME is a free standalone and easy-to-use command-line interface (CLI) software that detect homo-oligomerization from AlphaFold homodimeric predictions.
+QSPROTEOME is a protocol that detect homo-oligomerization from AlphaFold homodimeric predictions.
 The pipeline proposed here can:

 1- Calculate a probability score that the homodimer given in input is a physiological one.